Instawork/hyperview/docs/reference_pickerfield.md

 | ------ | -------- |
 | string | No       |

 A global attribute uniquely identifying the element in the whole document.
+Add an id if you need to reference this element in behavior attributes (either as a [target](/docs/reference_behavior_attributes#target) or href [source](/docs/reference_behavior_attributes#document-fragments)).

 #### `hide`